Thursday, February 13, 2025

 iid

-The CLT only applies to iid data, which means independent and identically distributed.
+If you were taught about the Central Limit Theorem, you were probably taught that it only applies to iid data, which means independent and identically distributed.
 Here's what iid means.

 • Each sample in the data is independent of the other samples.
 This means selecting or removing a sample does not affect the value of another sample.